dask/dask/docs/source/array-creation.rst

 Memory mapping
 --------------

 Memory mapping can be a highly effective method to access raw binary data since it has nearly zero overhead if the data is already in the file system cache.
-This example creates a Dask array that is backed by memory-mapped chunks.
-For optimal compatibility with :code:`dask.distributed`, it wraps the function that creates the memory map using :code:`dask.delayed` so that it is always executed on the node and process where the data is actually being accessed.
+For a threaded scheduler, creating a Dask array from a raw binary file can be as simple as :code:`a = da.from_array(np.memmap(filename, shape=shape, dtype=dtype, mode='r'))`.

+For multiprocessing or distributed schedulers, the memory map for each array chunk should be created on the correct worker process and not on the main process to avoid data transfer through the cluster.
+This can be achieved by wrapping the function that creates the memory map using :code:`dask.delayed`.

 .. code-block:: python